DerrickLamers/grblwiki/Using-Grbl.md

 * Open up the Arduino IDE and make sure your Arduino with Grbl is connected to your USB port.
 * Select the Arduino's Serial Port in the Tools menu, as you would normally with an Arduino.
-* Open up the 'Serial Window' in the Tools menu.
+* Open up the 'Serial Monitor' window from the Tools menu.
 * If you are using Grbl v0.9 or later, make sure to change the baud rate from 9600 to 115200.
 * Once open, you should see a Grbl welcome message like ```Grbl v0.Xx ['$' for help]```.
 This means all is good!
 You're connected!
  * Make sure you change the "No line ending" drop-down menu to "Carriage return".
 If you are using any other serial port program, you must do the same.